 One of the best things about a Disney Cruise is that you can do as little or as much as you want!
 From craft making to trivia, wine tasting to anyone can cook events, there really is no shortage of fun to be had.

-Overall, the Very Merrytime just offered a lot more in the activities department.
-It could be argued that there are really just more Christmas things to do in general and this translates to what’s available on the cruise; that being said we are pretty big Halloween fans, so we would dare to say Halloween on the High Seas could have offered more activities than they do.
+Overall, the Very Merrytime Disney Christmas Cruise just offered a lot more in the activities department!
+It could be argued that there are really just more Christmas things to do in general.
+And this translates to what’s available on the cruise; that being said we are pretty big Halloween fans too, so we would dare to say Halloween on the High Seas could have offered more activities than they do.